 A student may legally make a trip of an educational nature not to exceed 5 days with his/her parents or guardians; however, the school does not encourage such trips.
 A parent should notify the school of such absences at least 10 school days in advance to allow the classroom teacher time to prepare assignments.

-It is the student's responsibility to make up all work.
+It is the student's responsibility to make up all work within one week of his/her return to school.

 To ensure that the student will receive his/her assignments for the period of time to be missed, parents must complete an Educational Trip Form 10 days before leaving on the trip.
 These Educational Trip Forms must be signed by the principal and superintendent.
 The forms are available from the secretary in the office of each school.
-A copy is provided at the end of this handbook on page 28.
+A copy is also provided at the end of this handbook.
 When this form is not on file, all absences due to trips will be marked "unexcused".